US Immigration Expertise Worldwide

 EB-4 Special Immigrants work visa

-Workers in this preference category include certain religious workers, employees and former employees of US Government abroad, and persons serving as translators with the United States Armed Forces.
+Workers in this preference category include certain religious workers, employees and former employees of the US Government abroad, and persons serving as translators with the United States Armed Forces.
 Call us for details regarding this type of work visa.

 EB-5 Investors preference category include foreign investors that are able to invest $1,000,000 and create at least 10 new full-time jobs in the United States for at least 2 years.
 It is also possible to qualify by investing $500,000 in a targeted rural or high-unemployment area and create at least 5 new full-time jobs in the United States for at least 2 years.
 If you go to our Menu, we have a lot of information in the drop-down about this area of investment Green Cards, which isn’t really a work-related category; we just added it here to be comprehensive.